Building on existing research, the Centre aims to address the following main questions:

 The Centre’s core partners are: The Audience Agency and the Universities of Hull, Sheffield, York, and Queen Margaret University, Edinburgh.

-Our affiliate partners include: Aesop, Arts Fundraising & Philanthropy, Arts Marketing Association, Association of British Orchestras, the BBC, the British Library, the British Film Institute, Cardiff University, Contemporary Visual Arts Network, Coventry 2021, Creative & Cultural Skills, Culture Forum North, Eden Court Theatre, Galway 2020, Imperial War Museum, Leeds City Council and Leeds 2023, the Museums Association, the National Theatre, National Theatre Scotland, One Dance UK, Opera North/DARE, Thrive, Queens University Belfast, Thrive, University of Bristol, University of Highlands & Islands (Inverness), University of Liverpool, UCL, and the University of Warwick.
+Our affiliate partners include: Aesop, Arts Fundraising & Philanthropy, Arts Marketing Association, Association of British Orchestras, the BBC, the British Library, the British Film Institute, Cardiff University, Contemporary Visual Arts Network, Coventry 2021, Creative & Cultural Skills, Culture Counts, Culture Forum North, Cultural Learning Alliance, Eden Court Theatre, Galway 2020, Imperial War Museum, Leeds City Council and Leeds 2023, the Museums Association, the National Theatre, National Theatre Scotland, NUI Galway, One Dance UK, Opera North/DARE, Queens University Belfast, Scottish Contemporary Art Network, Thrive, University of Bristol, University of Highlands & Islands (Inverness), University of Liverpool, UCL, and the University of Warwick.

 Background to the Cultural Value project and the Centre for Cultural Value